Spelt

-Spelt (Triticum spelta), also known as dinkel wheat is a species of wheat.
+Spelt (Triticum spelta), also known as dinkel wheat, is a species of wheat.
 It is a relict crop, eaten in Central Europe and northern Spain.
-It is high in protein and may be considered a health food.
+It is high in protein.
+In Australia it is marketed as a health food.

 Spelt was cultivated from the Neolithic period onward.
 It was a staple food in parts of Europe from the Bronze Age to the Middle Ages.
 It is used in baking, and is made into bread, pasta, and beer.

-It is sometimes considered a subspecies of the closely related common wheat (T. aestivum), in which case its botanical name is considered to be Triticum aestivum subsp. spelta.
+It is sometimes considered a subspecies of the closely related common wheat (T. aestivum), with the botanical name Triticum aestivum subsp. spelta.
 It is a hexaploid, most likely a hybrid of wheat and emmer.

 Description

 Spelt is a species of Triticum, a large stout grass similar to bread wheat.
 Its flowering spike is slenderer than that of bread wheat; when ripe, it bends somewhat from the vertical.
 The spike is roughly four-edged.
 The axis of the spike is brittle and divided into segments; it shatters into separate segments when fully ripe.
 Spelt differs from bread wheat in that each seed (a caryopsis, botanically a fruit with its wall fused to the single seed inside) stays fully encapsulated by its husk.